p2kmgcl/redux-scalable/README.md

 - [ ] Complete _defining new fragment creators_ documentation
 - [ ] Complete index.d.ts process
 - [ ] Think about a shortcut for `makeSelector() ==> .toJS()` process
+- [ ] Reduce the versions of Immutable, Redux, Reselect and Redux-Immutable, so it can be used with older versions.
 - [x] Deprecate usage of `Symbol` and generate unique strings, it seems that redux does not like them
 - [x] If rejected promises receive an `Error` object it must be parsed and transformed into